mrc-ide/individual/joss/paper.md

 encountered in infectious disease epidemiology, although the software is generic.
 Users specify variables, one for each characteristic of an individual in the simulated population.
-The package provides efficient methods for finding subsets of individuals based on these variables, which can then be scheduled to update all or some variables after an arbitrary delay.
+The package provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
+Cohorts can then be targeted for variable updates or future events.
 Models developed in `individual` are updated on a discrete time step, and individuals can interact in a completely general manner.
 While `individual` can represent almost any kind of IBM, it is designed to be used for the types of models encountered in epidemiology,